Things New and Old

 This is a plain enough statement.
 There should be no problem understanding it.
 In its context, it is declaring at least two very obvious and basic truths:

 Scriptures say, 'NOT BY FAITH ONLY'!
 It is by BOTH works and faith.
 That's what the text plainly declares regardless of what it means.
-Please don't embrace the common and popular error by saying that works justify the genuineness of the man's faith!
-Read the text again real slowly and carefully.
+Please don't embrace the common and popular error of saying that works justify the genuineness of the man's faith!
+Read the text again really slowly and carefully.
 It says 'a man is justified by works' - the works of the man justifies THE MAN himself, not his faith - as so commonly claimed.

 The same verb 'justified' is applied to the SAME MAN, in exactly the SAME MANNER to both the man's 'works' as well as the man's 'faith.'
 That is what the text plainly declares!
-If one is tempted to say that works and faith justify a man differently, i.e. faith justifies the man, and works justify his faith, let him prove that the text teach such notion.
+If one is tempted to say that works and faith justify a man differently, i.e. faith justifies the man, and works justify his faith, let him prove that the text teaches such a notion.

-The different facets of justification
+The different and distinct facets of justification

 I suggest that the Scriptures speak of the different aspects of justification:

 - there is the experiential justification which is by faith alone (Gen 15:1-6, Romans 4:1-8), the justification by God's free grace is experienced through faith in Christ, and evidenced by both works and faith (James 2:24).
-BOTH faith and works evidence the justified state!
+BOTH faith and works evidence/manifest the justified state!

 - and there shall be the final justification at Christ's second coming.
 There shall be that grand vindication before the judgment throne!